Growing Moringa Organically in Tamilnadu: Cultivation Practices and Production Management

 Moringa trees require different types of irrigation.
 There is a greater need for irrigation for plant varieties than for tree varieties.
 The yield of hybrid trees is also improved by timely irrigation.
 Drought and harsh summers are not a problem for them.
 Winters are not well tolerated.
 While moringa crops can handle harsh summers and short periods of drought, you should irrigate them frequently during summer.
 A healthy and all-around crop is essential for a commercial moringa farm throughout the life of your moringa trees.

-Moringa tree requires a lack of soil moisture for up to 20-30 days to bloom well.
+Moringa trees require a lack of soil moisture for up to 20-30 days to bloom well.
 However, watering every 7-10 days should ensure a small amount of moisture.
 Excess irrigation can affect production.
-Moringa blooms during the month of February-March.
-So, it is ideal to stop watering during this period.
+Moringa blooms during the months of February and March, so it is ideal to stop watering during this period.
 Regular irrigation and excess moisture will stop the plant from blooming.

 Required fertilizers for Moringa farming

 The Moringa plant is generally very low maintenance.
-Around the tree during monsoon, dig a circle-shaped pit and fill it with leaves, ash, and organic fertilizers.
-As a result, production will increase.
-Chicken manure is given up to 10 kilograms per tree in Tamil Nadu.
+During the monsoon, dig a circle-shaped pit around the tree and fill it with leaves, ash, and organic fertilizers.
+Production will increase.
+In Tamil Nadu, chicken manure is given up to 10 kilograms per tree.
 Combine dry cow dung powder with neem cake, Rajphos, and ash in a 10-kilogram batch.

 Put this mixture at the bottom of every tree.
 When the tree reaches 2 feet, prune it every 25 days to improve production.
-Before planting any tree, a soil test should always be conducted.
-You will need to adjust the nutrition levels of your Moringa plants based on the soil nutrients.
+A soil test should always be conducted before planting any tree.
+Based on the soil nutrients, you will need to adjust the nutrition levels of your Moringa plants.

 Training and pruning